 The 160-acre campus in Riverside, California, reflects the University’s Southern California environment, with towering palm trees, mission-style buildings, and a spectacular view of the nearby San Bernardino Mountains.

-Number of Students: More than 10,000 students attend CBU, coming to Riverside from more than 40 states and 33 foreign countries.
+Number of Students: More than 10,000 students attend CBU, both online and on campus, from more than 40 states and 33 foreign countries.

 Colleges, programs, and degrees: See listing to the left for a partial list of programs.
 Visit calbaptist.edu/programs for a complete list.